molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 There is a special version of the `read()`_ method of class `Chem.MoleculeReaderBase`_ which expects the index (zero-based) of the molecule to read as its first argument.
-This way molecules can be read in any order, no matter what their order is in the input data.
-The number of available molecules can be queried either by calling the method `getNumRecords()`_ or by accessing the property `numRecords`_.
+This way molecules can be read in any order, no matter what their position is in the input data.
+The number of available molecules can be queried either by calling the method `getNumRecords()`_ or by accessing the value of the property `numRecords`_.

 Example: